Have a French Pastry School account? Sign in

 Tuition rates in all programs and courses are subject to change without prior notice.

 Kennedy-King College at City Colleges of Chicago’s full-time programs, taught by The French Pastry School, are accredited through the Higher Learning Commission.
-Financial Aid is administered through the Financial Aid Office at Kennedy-King College.
+Financial Aid is administered through the Financial Aid Office at Kennedy-King College for those who qualify.

 You may direct questions to: